Oil Painting for Beginners - Everything You Need to Know to Get Started

 Paint-maker Winsor and Newton created a great video showing the process of making paint, which you can watch below.
 They also explain why some pigments are more expensive than others:

-When it comes to brands of paint, in my experience, Gamblin's Artist's Oil Paints and Winsor and Newton's Artists' Oil Colour are both widely available and good-quality starting points.
+When it comes to brands of paint, in my experience, Gamblin's Artist's Oil Paints and Winsor and Newton's Artists' Oil Colours are both good quality and widely available.

 Gamblin and Winsor and Newton also both make more affordable student-grade lines called 1980 and Winton, respectively, which are not meant for professional artists but can be fine for beginners.
 Student-grade oil paints in general are less expensive than professional-grade oil paints, but for good reasons.
 Student-grade oil paints use less pigment and often contain other fillers, binders, and driers, which reduce the overall vibrancy and quality of the paint.